-These three PCI Express x16 slots are reserved for graphics or video cards.
-The design of this motherboard supports three PCI-Express graphics cards using NVIDIA's SLI technology.
+These three PCI Express x16 slots are reserved for graphic or video cards.
+The bandwidth of the x16 slot is up to 4GB/sec (8GB/sec concurrent).
+The design of this motherboard supports three PCI-Express graphics cards using NVIDIA's SLI technology with multiple displays.